KimJongTrill/Teruvia/AGT.md

 <div class='wide' style="text-align: left">

-The Seven Dieties are the source of all this is, was, and could be.
-The first settlers of these lands were placed here by the Seven Dieties, so we owe all we are and have been to them, and without them we are nothing.
+The Seven Deities are the source of all this is, was, and could be.
+The first settlers of these lands were placed here by the Seven Deities, so we owe all we are and have been to them, and without them we are nothing.
 When identifying the Gods in your reports remember to do so respectfully and correctly.
 Do not misname or misattribute them for it is unbecoming of an adventurer to not know our Gods.
 Any reports with blasphemous typos are to be considered void.

 </div>

 ## Atlanta
-#### Goddess of the Sea, Water, Fishing, Moon
+#### Goddess of the Sea, Moon, Fishing

 **Holy Day**: Hallowed Harvest, 100 Fall